 Examining the results from Case D, we see that there are two separate regions of multiple invariant shape solutions, with $n{\chi} = 2$ and $n{\chi} = 3$.
 These regions are separated by the horizontal axis $\delta = 0$, which corresponds to the effects that a sign change in δ has on the possible results.
 Interestingly, the bifurcation is smooth across this axis even though the regions are topologically different.
 The reason for this is that the roots of the quintic equation enjoy partial symmetry across the δ axis.
 That is, for a given σ two of the roots from above the δ axis will approach the same values as those below the axis as the magnitude of δ becomes increasingly small.
 Consider that the limit of Eq.
-(3) as $\delta \rightarrow 0$ is
+(3) as $\delta \to 0$ is

-$$(\sigma - 1)\chi^3 + (-\sigma - 4)\chi^2 - 5\chi - 2 = 0.$$ (28)
+$$(\sigma - 1)\chi^3 + (-\sigma - 4)\chi^2 - 5\chi - 2 = 0.$$ (22)

 On either side of the δ axis, the invariant shape solutions must approach the roots of Eq.
-(28) as $\delta \rightarrow 0$.
-If we apply Descartes' rule of signs, there will be two sign changes in Eq.
-(28) and, correspondingly, either two or zero positive roots.
-Because we have already identified the bifurcation into multiple invariant shape solutions, we know that there will be two positive roots.
+(22) as $\delta \to 0$.
+If

+Descartes' rule of signs is applied, there will be two sign changes in Eq.
+(22) and, correspondingly, either two or zero positive roots.
+Because the bifurcation into multiple invariant shape solutions has already been identified , it is known that there will be two positive roots.
 Below the δ axis, the two invariant shape solutions approach the values of these two roots as the magnitude of δ becomes increasingly small.
-Above the δ axis, two of the three invariant shape solutions approach these two roots zero.
+Above the δ axis, two of the three invariant shape solutions approach these two roots, while the third approaches infinity as δ approaches zero.
 Like with Case B, there is a large region in Case D in between the region boundary and the bifurcation.
 Above the δ axis, there will be one invariant shape at any point in this region, while below the axis there will be no possible invariant shape solutions.